-SUNY Korea Bill Hwang Library and its Policies
+SUNY Korea Library and its Policies

-SUNY Korea Bill Hwang Library (hereafter referred to as the SUNY Korea Library, Bill Hwang Library or the Library) offers students access to the library system of SUNY Korea and other library services, including Bill Hwang Library, IGC library, SBU library, and FIT library.
+SUNY Korea Library offers students access to the library system of SUNY Korea and other library services, including IGC library, SBU library, and FIT library.

 The SUNY Korea library is located at A209 (the cup-shaped section on the right-hand side of the Academic Building).